mercoglianoisidoro/cheatsheet/kubernetes/kubernetes/Theory-Compute.md

 highlights job patterns based on the combination of `completions` and `parallelism` for a job configuration.

+from 'Kubernetes: Up and Running, 2nd Edition', By Brendan Burns, Joe Beda and Kelsey Hightower:

 | Type                       | Use case                                               | Behavior                                                     | completions | parallelism |
 | :------------------------- | :----------------------------------------------------- | :----------------------------------------------------------- | :---------- | :---------- |
 | One shot                   | Database migrations                                    | A single Pod running once until successful termination       | 1           | 1           |